How to Make a 401(k) Withdrawal and Avoid Penalties

 Hardship withdrawals are all subject to an important limitation: you can only withdraw from the principal balance you have contributed.
 This means that you cannot withdraw funds from interest or gains that have accrued to your account.

 Until recently, if you took a hardship withdrawal, the IRS prohibited contributions to your 401(k) for 6 months.
-However, this requirement has been lifted as of this year.
+However, this requirement has been lifted as of 2020.

 Required Minimum 401(k) Distributions

 In many cases, you may be wondering how to get money out of your 401(k) without incurring penalties.
 However, waiting too long can also saddle you with penalties.

 The government doesn’t want you to take out your retirement too soon, but they also don’t want you to wait too long.
 After all, the funds in your account are allowed to grow in a tax-advantaged fashion.
 Accordingly, when you will need to start taking required minimum distributions (RMDs) depends on your birth year.

 You will want to be sure to calculate your RMD in advance.
 If you do not take out your full RMD by the required time, you will face a 50% penalty on whatever amount you failed to appropriately take out.
 It’s a good idea to talk to a Certified Financial Planner® to make sure you have the correct amount calculated for your RMD.

 There are some very good reasons you may want to – or need to – withdraw money from your 401(k) early.